 Fact sheet The New Mexico Legislature was called into a special session on June 18 in order to address revenue shortfalls in the state budget due to the COVID-19 pandemic, economic downturn, and the global drop in oil prices.
 Although Congress had passed legislation to help the states, New Mexico still had to trim the budget lawmakers had passed in January 2020 by $580 million.
 This fact sheet shows what got cut and by how much.

-State data sheet New Mexico has fallen to 50th in the nation in child well-being after ranking 49th for the past four years.
+State data sheet New Mexico ranks 50th in the nation in child well-being for the fourth time since 2013.
 This state profile shows how our children are faring on the 16 indicators of child well-being used in the national KIDS COUNT rankings.
-(State-level data on indicators of child well-being)
+(State-level data on the 16 indicators of child well-being.)

 Fact sheet (sixth in the series) New Mexico's schools, colleges, and universities have been under-resourced for more than a decade.
 While the state did increase funding for the past two years, the pandemic and recession will make it difficult to keep our education budgets whole.
 Federal funding will help, but more will be needed.
 (State-level data on K-12 funding levels and child care enrollment)

 Policy brief All New Mexico children deserve to have the opportunities in their most formative years that will help them to thrive and succeed in life.
 Unfortunately too many kids in New Mexico lack access to such opportunities either because their hard-working families cannot afford them or programs are simply not available in their communities.
 (State-level data on child and family poverty, and child care costs)

 Fact Sheet Improving the Working Families Tax Credit would put more money back into the hands of New Mexico’s hard-working families – and the businesses where they will spend it.
 (State-level data on Working Families Tax Credit recipients.)